Cybersecurity-LINKS/strongswan/README.md

 ## Modifications

-A brief description of added and modified files can be found at [MODIFICATIONS](MODIFICAIONS.md).
+A brief description of added and modified files can be found at [MODIFICATIONS](MODIFICATIONS.md).
+T
 ## Build

 We added the `vc-iota` plugin in the `configure.ac` file to support VC authentication in IKEv2.
 The option is disabled by default, so when you run the `configure` script you need to add the option `--enable-vc-iota`